 Learn how the order of adjectives works

-You certainly use a lot of adjectives when you write.
+You certainly use a lot of them when you write.

-Not only that, do you know that they have a set order when you use two or more?
+Not only that, do you know that there is a set order when you use two or more?

 Learning how to understand and use English adjectives better is one of the easiest ways to improve and tighten your writing.

-- Practice using adjectives in the correct order with this quick exercise.
+- Practice using the correct order with this quick exercise.